exercism/hiring-frontend-developer/README.md

 The endpoint returns JSON with two top-level keys:

-- `testimonials`: An object contain the below two keys.
+- `testimonials`: An object containing information related to the page of testimonials that is to be rendered.
   - `results`: The testimonials containing the relevant information to render on the UI.
   - `pagination`: Pagination data to allow you to render the pagination section.
 - `tracks`: A list of all tracks that this user has given testimonials on.